 Pete was selected as part of the New Zealand Alpine Team in 2013.
 Pete grew up on a steady dose of tramping adventures around the Canterbury foothills and Arthur’s Pass.
 Eventually, this strong foundation of tramping morphed into long trans-alpine trips, and ultimately climbing, around the South Island.
 Since beginning study at Canterbury University in 2010, climbing has ensured that he retain his sanity through five years of university, with every ‘Study Break’ or holiday being put to good use somewhere deep inside a National Park.
 Ironically, Pete discovered the joys of rock climbing shortly after most of the nearby crags in Canterbury took a turn for the worse, post-earthquakes.
 In time, with a bit more skill and prowess on rock, ice and mixed terrain, Pete's keen to turn his sights to the challenges of more ambitious new routes and exploratory climbing; both in New Zealand, and further afield.

-Pete is now a 'mentor-in-training' having completed a period of mentoring from 2013 to 2016.
+Pete completed a period of mentoring from 2013 to 2016.
 During his period as a mentored climber Pete made several notable ascents including the first ascent of the West Ridge of Mt Percy Smith in NZ and ascents of Denali, Alaska, and Alpamayo, Peru.

-Richard is a NIWA scientist and motivated alpine climber based in Christchurch.
+Reg is a NIWA scientist and motivated alpine climber based in Christchurch.
 Originally from the UK he has a strong background in trad, Scottish mixed and European alpine climbing.
-The appeal of more adventurous sparsely populated mountains drew Richard to New Zealand in 2010.
-His recent climbing achievements include a number of technical ice and mixed first ascents in the Darrans as well as first ascents of three 5000m peaks in Kyrgyzstan by technical routes as part of an expedition in August 2013.
-He enjoys hard technical climbing but his biggest satisfaction comes from moving really fast on sustained, slightly less technical ground.
+The appeal of more adventurous sparsely populated mountains drew Reg to New Zealand in 2010.
+He enjoys hard technical climbing but his biggest satisfaction comes from moving really fast on sustained slightly less technical ground.
+Reg has made first ascents in Kyrgyzstan, Peru, UK and New Zealand.

 Steven grew up having adventures in the rivers and hills of Fiordland from a young age, but didn't discover climbing until later in life with the Canterbury University Tramping Club.
 For 5 years, Steven lived in Edinburgh, Scotland, working as a Postdoc researcher in medical imaging.
 His new-found passion took him trad climbing in the hills, sea-cliffs and quarries of the UK, Scottish Winter Climbing, to the European Alps climbing alpine rock, valley ice, and big alpine north faces.